 Dalmatians are great for fast-paced, short distance to mid-distance runs (think 10K).
 They handle trails well due to their heavy run gait.
 The beloved “firefighters dog” was originally used as a carriage dog and guardian in Croatia and Dalmatia.
 Dalmatians also used to hunt numerous types of game.
 They share the same type of short hair as the Weimaraner and have an athletic build and great stamina.

 Vizslas are a medium to large dog, typically very high energy.
 Vizslas are built for endurance – think half marathon to marathon distance.
+This makes them one of the best long-distance running dogs.
 They are also great retriever dogs.
 They too share a muscular build, with a slick short-haired coat.
 Vizslas have natural athleticism and are great for long adventures on the trails.

 The only major downside to larger breeds is that they can be predisposed to ailments such as hip dysplasia.